Recommendations

 17

-We recommended that managers initiate protected PR for the one identified patient and complete any recommended review actions.
+We recommended that managers complete protected PR for the identified patient and any recommended review actions.

 18